mohyware/polyglot-blog/README.md

 # Polyglot Blog Application
-The backend of this polyglot blog application will be responsible for managing blog posts and user interactions.
-It will be implemented using Node.js and expose REST APIs for creating, editing, and retrieving blog posts.
+This full-stack blog application supports CRUD operations for blog posts, which can be written and rendered in Markdown.
+It also features a summarization capability powered by Python through MetaCall, offering a variety of AI services to choose from.

 ## Features
 1. 📝 Create, edit, and delete blog posts
 2. 🔍 Retrieve blog posts via REST APIs
+3. 📄 Write and render blog posts in Markdown
-3. 🤖 AI-Powered Summarization (via Hugging Face API & Python)
+4. 🤖 AI-Powered Summarization (via Python & MetaCall)
+5. ⚡ Supports multiple AI services for summarization (e.g., Gemini, Hugging Face, Claude, OpenAI, etc.)
 ## Requirements
 Ensure you have the following installed before running the application:
 1. Nodejs